jsbots/AutoFish/README.md

   - **Don't fish in one place all the time.**
   - **Try to combine gameplay between fishing: run some dungeons, chat with somebody etc.**

   Anyone who can see you for more than 15m on one spot might suspect something and report you, or might not.
 It all depends on many external factors: who, where and why.
-In my opinion, the biggest problem with people being banned is because they don't know how to cheat, not because of the software.
-So again, if you decided to step on this path: think and use common sense, no software will do this for you.

   :bangbang:  Read [this](https://www.ownedcore.com/forums/wow-classic/wow-classic-guides/933772-what-you-need-know-if-you-want-use-fishing-bot.html#post4281886) and use **Miss on purpose** and **Log in/Log out** options as described in that guide.
-You can change **Sleep after hook** and **Random sleep** options to wider random range (e.g Randomly sleep from 1 - 10 min) to make number of casts per session even more randomized.
-All this will decrease the efficiency but might save your account.
-It's up to you what's more important.

 ## Guide :blue_book:

-The bot was tested only with default UI and with default UI scale, without any addons whatsoever. **So turn off all the addons and set UI scale to default before using the bot.** *(Especially this is related to all fishing addons like Fishing Buddy and so on, if you use any of them, turn off all the UI features they have)*
+The bot was tested only with default UI and with default UI scale, without any addons whatsoever. **So turn off all the addons and set UI scale to default before using the bot.** *(Especially this is related to all fishing addons like Fishing Buddy and others, if you use any of them, turn off all the UI features they have)*

 1. Launch the game.
 2. Are you using whitelist?